 Options to Help Pay for Alzheimer’s Care

-Original Medicare (Parts A and B) doesn’t pay for many costs directly associated with Alzheimer’s disease, but there are some insurance options that could help with care-related expenses.
+Original Medicare (Parts A and B) pays for some costs associated with Alzheimer’s disease, but there are also some insurance options that could help with care-related expenses.

 - Some Medicare Advantage (Part C) plans often offer coverage that Original Medicare does not, such as home health services, transportation to and from doctor appointments, and adaptations to your home.
 But not all extra benefits are available with all Medicare Advantage plans.

-- Long-term care and disability supplemental insurance plans can also help with Alzheimer’s costs.
-You must be enrolled in one of these supplemental plans prior to a diagnosis.
+- Long-term care and disability supplemental insurance plans can also help with Alzheimer’s costs, depending on the plan.
+You must be enrolled in one of these supplemental plans prior to a diagnosis.16

-- Some life insurance policies will allow you to borrow a policy’s cash value or offer accelerated death benefits.
+- Some life insurance policies will allow you to borrow a policy’s cash value or offer accelerated death benefits.16

 Talk with a licensed health insurance agent about which options would work best for you and your family’s needs.